Our experience in delivering education courses really benefits the future career prospects of our studentsDiane Crocker, programme leader

 Secondary candidates with 240 CATS points, typically from an HND or a Foundation Degree, may want to consider applying for and completing the BA degree.
-This might then enable eligibility for consideration of, and application to, an ITT programme such as the Graduate Teacher Programme (as an alternative to RTP).
-It is essential that such secondary candidates' applications provide sufficient evidence of knowledge and understanding in their secondary training subject (i.e., one examinable subject within the secondary school curriculum).
+This might then enable eligibility for consideration of, and application to, an initial teacher training programme.
+It is essential that such secondary candidates' applications provide sufficient evidence of knowledge and understanding in their secondary subject (i.e. one examinable subject within the secondary school curriculum).

 Primary candidates with 240 CATS points, typically from an HND or a Foundation Degree, may want to consider applying for and completing the BA degree.
-This might then enable eligibility for consideration of, and application to, an ITT programme such as the Graduate Teacher Programme (possibly as an alternative to RTP).
+This might then enable eligibility for consideration of, and application to, an initial teacher training programme.
 It is essential that such primary candidates' applications provide sufficient evidence of knowledge and understanding in the primary core curriculum (currently English, maths and science)